What Is Biological Psychology?

 |Work Environment||Many research psychologists work for educational institutions, government agencies, and research organizations|

 Source: *U.S. Bureau of Labor Statistics

-Biopsychology research employs sophisticated scientific methods and may focus on sensory perception, learning, language, psychiatric disorders, addiction, stress, sleep and memory disorders, among other areas.
-You may study the nervous system using techniques that include brain imaging, brain stimulation, neuropharmacology, genetic engineering and electrophysiological recording.
-As a prospective student, you may seek academic programs with faculty members conducting research in your areas of interest and collaborate in experiments to address issues including:
+Biopsychology research employs sophisticated scientific methods and may focus on sensory perception, learning, language, psychiatric disorders, addiction, stress, sleep, and memory disorders, among other areas.
+You may study the nervous system using techniques that include brain imaging, brain stimulation, neuropharmacology, genetic engineering, and electrophysiological recording.
+As a prospective student, you may choose to seek academic programs with faculty members conducting research in your areas of interest and collaborate in experiments to address issues including: